-Part of this process can sometime involve getting advice from forums and friends, which can sometimes lead to some pretty out-there suggestions, especially from folks who know nothing about DP itself or other anxiety-related disorders.
+Part of this process can sometimes involve getting advice from forums and friends, which can sometimes lead to some pretty out-there suggestions, especially from folks who know nothing about DPDR itself or other anxiety-related disorders.

-Some of the suggestions I recall hearing were:
+Some of the suggestions I commonly recall hearing were:

-These were well-meaning, and some not entirely without merit -- but of course they never came close to addressing what was actually causing the anxiety and depersonalization.
+These were well-meaning, and some not entirely without merit -- but of course they never came close to addressing what was actually causing the DPDR.

-The logic seems to be that you smoke more weed / take another hit of LSD / MDMA / ecstacy / ketamine or whatever caused it, you will relive the drug trip and realise that it wasn’t as terrible as you think -- and that will turn off the depersonalization.
+You see the discussion on forums often: 'Can more drugs cure my Depersonalization?'
+The logic seems to be that you smoke more weed / take another hit of LSD / MDMA / Mushrooms or whatever caused it, you will relive the drug trip and realise that it wasn’t as terrible as you think -- and that will somehow switch off the Depersonalization / Derealization.

 The interesting thing about this is that it actually has a positive premise and roots in exposure therapy -- the idea that if something is causing you anxiety the best way to deal with it is to go through it repeatedly until it no longer frightens you (i.e., the best way to deal with a chronic fear of spiders is to hold one in your hand for minutes at a time).